 Birth Flower for April

-Birth flowers were introduced in the 18th century, along with the language of flowers.
-Each month of the year has a flower or two associated with it.
+Birth flowers were introduced in the 18th century along with the “language of flowers”.
+Each month of the year has its own special flower or two that comes with unique symbolism!

 April’s birth flowers are daisies and sweet peas.